rebekahcallkacz/react-custom-hooks-demo/README.md

 (in no particular order)

 - Modify the custom hook useFetch so that it also returns a variable (boolean) which indicates whether or not the data is loading and a variable (string) that stores the error message if it exists.
-- Use this hook to fetch the artwork data when the "More Info" button is clicked.
+- Use this hook in the remaining useEffect block

 ## Additional Practice